Cut safely and efficiently

-Abrasive waterjet cutting can be divided into the Water Abrasive Injection Process (WAIS) and the Water Abrasive Suspension Process (WAS) patented by ANT.
-In both processes, a cutting agent (abrasive) such as garnet sand must be added to the water jet.
-WAS is mainly used for high-strength, thick, demanding and tensile materials.
+Abrasive waterjet cutting can be divided into the Water Abrasive Injection System (WAIS) and the Water Abrasive Suspension System (WAS), which is patented by ANT.
+In both methods, an abrasive material such as garnet sand must be mixed with the water jet.
+WAS is primarily used for high-strength, thick, demanding, and tensile materials.

 The ANT basic technology WAS explained shortly: